wynand1004/SimplePythonGameLibrary/README.md

  - Image files need to be in .gif format.
 This is a limitation of the turtle module.

  - Sound files should be in .wav format for widest compatibility.
+Compatibility with other formats (.ogg, .mp3, etc.) will vary widely based on the operating system and installed codecs.

 ## Documentation